tkmnbr/Assignment3/AnatomyOfHaskell.md

 ## Lists<br>
 List: a collection of an arbitrary number of values or items<br>
 all of the same type.
 The empty list [ ] is a list.<br>
-Fundamental data structure of functional programming<br>
-languages...represent arrays, trees, graphs, whatever.<br>
+Fundamental data structure of functional programming languages...represent arrays, trees, graphs, whatever.<br>
 [1,2,3] -- ok<br>
 [7.1, 8.2, 4.5] -- ok<br>
-[1, 2.0, 3, 4.7] -- this works too...Haskell promotes<br>
-literal Int types to Float without loss<br>
+[1, 2.0, 3, 4.7] -- this works too...Haskell promotes literal Int types to Float without loss of information<br>
-of information<br>
-['a','b','c'] -- ok, and note that a list of characters<br>
-is a string<br>
+['a','b','c'] -- ok, and note that a list of characters is a string<br>
 ['a',1,'c'] -- not so good<br>
 <br>
 indicating types of lists<br>